-Duchess Meghan’s Sister Will Make At Least $180k Off Of Royal Baby
+Duchess Meghan’s Sister Will Make At Least $180,000 Off Of Royal Baby

 “Why didn’t you call the book my boring life?
 Why did you bring your sister into it?”

-Samantha said it was for marketing reasons, to which he responded, calling her a loser, hanging up and ending the interview.
+Samantha said it was for marketing reasons, to which he responded by calling her a loser, hanging up, and ending the interview.